 Alma Gutierrez met GreenCitizen’s Founder/CEO, James Kao during our annual Career Expo on June 15, 2017.

 She later had an interview the following week.
 After working there on a temporary basis to make sure she was a good fit for the position they hired her full-time.

 Leon Small received a job at the University of San Francisco.
 After working with the position on a temporary basis to make sure it was a good fit, Leon’s supervisor suggested he apply for the full-time position.
 Leon hopefully will be moving into a full-time position working at USF where he will receive approximately around $56,000 starting salary as a Custodial Support Staff.

-Devon Strickland completed the SFCC program in September!
-Devon joined us in 2016 year with the goal of receiving his high school diploma and gaining work experience.
+Devon completed the SFCC program in September 2017!
+Devon joined SFCC in 2016 with the goal of receiving his high school diploma and gaining work experience.
 While on different crews, he learned waste management and recycling skills.
 His next steps include City College and becoming and EMT/Paramedic, with the goal of becoming a pediatrician.